roadwarriorslive/Pipulate/README.rst

 :Author: `Mike Levin, SEO <http://mikelev.in>`_

-The time comes in every marketer's life when you want to use our beloved spreadsheets as either a database or a dashboard.
-Why shouldn't they just update themselves?
-This is the future, after all.
-Simply connecting to Google Services shouldn't be the insurrmountable challange that it is, mostly thanks to OAuth2 and crappy APIs.
-I fix that for you here, and teach you how to "pipulate" your dumbass SEO or Social Media career over to Data Science.
+The time comes in every marketer's life when we want to use our beloved spreadsheets (the perfect data-API for humans) as a daily dashboard.
+We should be able to automate our spreadsheets *outside* the limited code-execution environment they themselves (brittlely) provide, but in fact simply connecting to Google Services is an insurmountable challenge for exactly the type of people who need to do it most.
+I fix that for you here, and teach you how to "pipulate" your old-school SEO or Social Media career over to Data Science.

 .. contents::
     :backlinks: none